Jürgen Aschoff: Life

 Aschoff was known as an excellent lecturer with a booming voice, and he took a special interest in creating a scientific community and encouraging young scientists.
 After his retirement in 1983 and return to Freiburg, Aschoff continued his scientific work in the form of further publications.
-Only the death of his wife Hilde broke his unusual vitality.
-Jürgen Aschoff died ten months after his wife in 1998, after a short illness at the age of 85 years.
+Jürgen Aschoff died in 1998 aged 85 after a short illness, only ten months after his beloved wife, Hilde, died.

 Work

 Aschoff provided a strong foundation for the field of chronobiology through his research on circadian rhythms and entrainment in many different organisms such as rats, mice, birds, macaques, monkeys, and humans.
 His early research focused on understanding the properties of circadian rhythms and how these rhythms can change in response to stimuli.
 His later work was more applicable to pathologies, such as psychiatric disorders and dangers of shift work schedules, which can result from manipulating specific Zeitgebers.
-Aschoff's work in the field of chronobiology introduced the idea that shifting one's light-dark cycle can result in harmful effects, such as correlations with mental illness.

 Early work

 Aschoff began his research on the physiology of thermoregulation by self-experimentation.
 He discovered that there was a 24-hour rhythm of variation in body temperature.
 After these experiments, he began investigating the basic mechanisms of circadian rhythm.
 In the 1950s, he met and began to collaborate with Erwin Bünning and Colin Pittendrigh.
 Aschoff began further experimentation studying the circadian rhythms of birds and mice under constant conditions.
-His results led to the conclusion that circadian oscillations of biological processes were innate and did not require prior exposure to a 24-hour day to be expressed.
+His results led to the conclusion that the circadian oscillations of biological processes were innate and did not require prior exposure to a 24-hour day to be expressed.

 Aschoff also applied these methods to experiments with human circadian rhythms by building an underground "bunker" to isolate human subjects from any external environmental cues.
 Subjects placed in this bunker were allowed to turn lights on or off according to their own internal rhythms.
 After over twenty years of tracking sleep-wake cycles, body temperature, urine output, and other physiological and behavioral outputs, Aschoff and his collaborator Rütger Wever concluded that humans have endogenous circadian oscillators.
 This discovery has become the foundation for our understanding of many medical problems such as aging, sleep disorders, and jet lag.

+Colin Pittendrigh is commonly thought to be the first researcher to study chronobiology in modern times.
+He studied fruit flies in the 1950s, and his mentee, Jürgen Aschoff, studied humans in the 1960s.
 In 1960, Aschoff coined the term Zeitgeber (from German for "time giver" or "synchronizer") to refer to external, environmental cues that synchronize an endogenous oscillator to the environmental cycle.
 To investigate the properties of natural endogenous oscillators, Aschoff exposed organisms to constant conditions without Zeitgeber cues (either constant light or constant darkness).
 The observations from this paper were formulated into the fundamental rules of biological clocks.